rslunde/rslunde.github.io/_pages/research.md

 <i>Summary:</i> We establish conditions under which sample splitting remains asymptotically valid under
 appropriate dependence conditions.
 In addition, we establish a non-stationary central limit theorem by combining the Dependent Lindeberg Method of Bardet et al. (2008) with a phenemonon involving the variance of weakly dependent sequences.
-Using this central limit theorem, we also prove the validity of a block- multiplier bootstrap under &theta;-dependence and mean-stationarity.
+Using this central limit theorem, we also prove the validity of a block-multiplier bootstrap under &theta;-dependence and mean-stationarity.

 <i>Keywords:</i> time series, weak dependence, sample splitting, central limit theorem, non-stationarity, bootstrap